Robot Operating System (ROS)

 name: ros-talker-listener version: 0.1 summary: ROS Talker/Listener Example description: | This example requires roscore as well as a talker and listener.

 To get started we won’t confine this application.
 Unconfined applications, specified with

 devmode, can only be released to the hidden “edge” channel where you and other developers can install them.

 Parts define how to build your app.
 Parts can be anything: programs, libraries, or other assets needed to create and run your application.
 In this case we have one: ros-tutorials.
 Parts can point to local directories, remote git repositories, or tarballs.

 roscore in the snap.
 It will also use

 catkin-packages provided, download them from the ROS archive, and unpack them into the snap.
 Finally, it will build the

 Important note: Most ROS developers run out of the

 devel space.
-As a result, it’s easy to forget the importance of good install rules, i.e. rules for installing every component of the package necessary to run.
+As a result, it’s easy to forget the importance of good install rules, i.e. rules for installing every component of the package necessary to run, or every component necessary to use a given library.
 The Catkin packages you’re building must have good install rules, or Snapcraft won’t know which components to place into the snap.
-Make sure you install binaries, libraries, launch files, etc.
+Make sure you install binaries, libraries, header files, launch files, etc.

 parts: ros-tutorials: source: https://github.com/ros/ros_tutorials.git source-branch: kinetic-devel plugin: catkin rosdistro: kinetic source-space: roscpp_tutorials/ catkin-packages: [roscpp_tutorials]